 This means that the 2 and 3 Trains must be express trains because they are only stopping at the stations with a white dot.

-Most Common Tourist Mistake: Getting stuck on the express, when you needed the local train.
+Most Common Tourist Mistake: Getting stuck on the express train, when you need the local train.

 Let's say you are planning on visiting the Natural History Museum on 81st Street.